RobotWar: Robot programming

 The robot with this program sweeps its radar in a circle, firing off radar pulses, and when it detects another robot, fires a projectile set to explode at the correct distance as estimated by the radar pulse.
 This particular robot stands still throughout the entire battle, as it never assigns any number to its movement registers.

 Reception

 Harry White reviewed RobotWar in The Space Gamer No. 45.
 White commented that "RobotWar is worth [...] the price.
 And if you don't have an Apple, but do own some other brand of personal computer, just wait - there'll be a similar game for you soon.
 It has to happen."

 In its first issue Computer Gaming World praised RobotWar's language as easy to learn, and for several years hosted contests for robot programs.
-In 1996 the magazine named it the 85th best game ever.
+In 1996, the magazine named it the 85th best game ever.
 BYTE also praised Battle Language and its potential for teaching programming, as well as the sophisticated editor and debugger, but noted that the language's slow performance caused robots to sometimes behave in unexpected ways.

+In a 2020 interview, Stewart Cheifet, the host and producer of Computer Chronicles told ZDNET that RobotWar was one of his favorite games, telling them "you didn't fight and shoot, you programmed your robot, it was a battle between the software, the robot you designed, and the robot the other guy designed,...it was brilliant."